DYCI2/Dicy2/README.md

 This repository contains:

-* __Tutorials__ that are actual self-contained applications and can be used as such by users who are not interested in building new patches.
+* __Tutorials__ that are actual self-contained Max applications and can be used as such by users who are not interested in building new patches.

 * The __Max DYCI2 library__ of musical agents interfacing with the Python library.
 (See the tutorials in the directory _Max\_library/\_Tutorials\__ and the _Readme_ file to download sound examples).